 With SAFE, it’s not just about the “save” — it’s everything that comes afterwards that we really take pride in.
 It’s a big responsibility, but it’s one we take on with great joy, knowing that we haven’t just saved a life, we’ve given a life back.

 The short answer: probably not.
 We are nearly always at full capacity, and as soon as we are able to place a horse, there is typically another horse waiting to fill its spot.
 And our duty is to the horses in the worst situations — those seized by Animal Control or facing imminent starvation or neglect.
 We are a rescue, and we have to devote our resources to horses that are truly in need of rescue.

 We’re truly sympathetic to people with horses that they can’t keep anymore, because we know first hand how much work is involved in finding safe and lasting new homes for them.
 But if we took every horse that we’re asked to take, we wouldn’t have room for the ones who desperately need our help.
 Every horse owner should have a plan in place in case a day comes when they can no longer care for their horse.
 There are options available, but most options take time and planning and not every option is right for every horse.
 And relying on a horse rescue to take your horse should only be an option in the worst possible scenarios.

-If you are in a situation where you are concerned about the future welfare of your horse, we are happy to try to help as much as we can.
+If you are in a situation where you are concerned about the future welfare of your horse, we will try to help as much as we can.
 Please take a look at the suggestions offered in this article: Safe Options for Rehoming Your Horse.
-You are also welcome to send a message to our Outreach Coordinator, Jolene Duncan at email@example.com and she can advise you on possible solutions or suggestions for making responsible decisions for your horses.
+You are also welcome to send a message to our Outreach Coordinator, Nicole B. at email@example.com and she can advise you on possible solutions or suggestions for making responsible decisions for your horses.

-If surrendering your horse is the only option available to you, please fill out and submit the form below.
+If surrendering your horse is the only option available to you, please fill out and submit our Community Outreach application.